modularmade/Framework/README.md

 3. **Extendable**

-	Science allows third-party developers to develo plugins and themes.
+	Science allows developers to add their own themes and plugins.

 #Installing